Koenigsegg’s Most Extreme Hypercar Yet:

 6/29/20252 min read

-Christian von Koenigsegg named the original Jesko in honor of his father, Jesko von Koenigsegg, who was an avid jockey.
-The Sadair’s Spear pays homage to the horse Jesko rode in his final race back in 1976.
-While this special edition drops the "Jesko" badge, the car’s lineage remains a heartfelt tribute to Christian’s father.
+Christian von Koenigsegg originally named the Jesko after his father, Jesko von Koenigsegg, a passionate jockey.
+The Sadair’s Spear takes it a step further—it’s a nod to the horse Jesko rode in his final race back in 1976.
+While this special edition drops the "Jesko" badge, it’s still a heartfelt homage to Christian’s dad.

 Lighter, Faster, Sharper

-Koenigsegg engineers shaved off 77 pounds by removing sound insulation and using lighter components, bringing the dry weight down to just 2,910 pounds.
-Exclusive carbon-fiber turbine wheels further reduce unsprung mass, while wider Michelin Pilot Sport Cup 2 tires (275/35/20 front, 335/30/21 rear) provide exceptional grip.
-For those seeking maximum traction, an optional Cup 2 R tire upgrade is available.
+Koenigsegg’s engineers went full weight-watchers mode, stripping out 77 lbs by ditching sound insulation and swapping in lighter parts.
+The result?
+A dry weight of just 2,910 lbs.
+Exclusive carbon-fiber turbine wheels cut unsprung mass, while wider Michelin Pilot Sport Cup 2 tires (275 up front, 335 in the rear) keep it glued to the tarmac.
+Need even more grip?
+There’s an optional Cup 2 R upgrade.

-This hypercar isn’t just another iteration—it’s Koenigsegg’s most extreme, blending race-ready performance with just enough civility to remain street-legal.
-A true tribute to speed, heritage, and engineering brilliance.
+This isn’t just another hypercar—it’s Koenigsegg’s most extreme creation yet, blending race-track brutality with just enough civility to (technically) drive on public roads.
+A fitting tribute to speed, family legacy, and engineering insanity.